-Procedure:
+Procedure: Initializing Virtualization Host

-- 1. In the Uyuni Web UI, navigate to the System Details page for the host, and click the Properties tab.
-Alternatively, the Virtualization Host entitlement can be added at the registration key level. - 2.
-In the Add-On System Types section, check Virtualization Host, and click [Update Properties] to save the changes. - 3.
+- 1. In the Uyuni Web UI, navigate to the System Details page for the host, and click the Formulas tab. - 2.
+Select the Virtualization Host formula, and click Save. - 3.
+Click the Virtualization Host subtab. - 4.
+Check the settings, and click Save Formula. - 5.
+Apply the Highstate for the changes to take effect. - 6.
 Restart the salt-minion service to activate the new configuration: